muneer78/muneer78.github.io/_posts/2023-04-03-great-lines-the-unelected-wizards-edition.md

 ---
-tags: great-lines
+date: 2023-04-03
-title: "Great Lines: The Unelected Wizards Edition"
+title: The Unelected Wizards Edition
+tags: newsletter
 ---

 First, I like puns and this one is a classic: